AshwinJois/Mask-Detection/README.md

 # Mask-Detection-Using-CNN-and-OpenCV
-The CNN tells us if a person is wearing  a mask or not!
+This CNN tells us if a person is wearing  a mask or not!

 Hello,